-For example, Unpaid Family Caregiving is one of the most emotionally challenging stages of life which unequivocally finds women participation much more than men of the family.
+For example, Unpaid Family Caregiving is one of the most emotionally challenging stages of life which unequivocally finds women's participation much more than men in the family.
 We have covered this in our other article.

 Turning points such as Empty Nest, Declining Health, Retirement and Cargiving have been shown to cause strife in marriages in several studies

 But the other school of thought begs to differ.
 In a recent study, gerontologists argue that traditional factors that are associated with divorce among younger adults were also similarly important for older adults.
 Marital quality seems to be an important factor similar to younger adults.
 The unhappy connection has a direct correlation to the separation.
 Additionally, a shorter span of marriage that could be in the case of remarriages also leads to more tendency of divorce.
 These can be attributed to non-shared children but more investigation is still needed into these.